maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 ==========================

-We're considering creating a web interface to browse the core maemo packages, the development packages and also the extras packages, see `issue #395 <https://github.com/maemo-leste/bugtracker/issues/395>`_ for more details.
-And if you have suggestions, want to see specific features, or want to help out, please do let us know on the issue.
+We're considering creating a web interface to browse the core maemo packages, the development packages and also the extras packages.
+See `issue #395 <https://github.com/maemo-leste/bugtracker/issues/395>`_ for more details.
+If you have suggestions, want to see specific features, or want to help out, please do let us know on the issue.

 Sneak peak of an alpha version of the interface: